ShimaTaku818/R-as-GIS-for-Economists/docs/ParallelComputing.md

 ## Before you start {-}

 Here we will learn how to program repetitive operations effectively and fast.
 We start from the basics of a loop for those who are not familiar with the concept.
-We then move on to parallel computation.
+We then cover parallel computation using the `future.lapply` and `parallel` package.
 Those who are familiar with `lapply()` can go straight to Chapter \@ref(parcomp).

+Here are the specific learning objectives of this chapter.

+1. Learn how to use **for loop** and `lapply()` to complete repetitive jobs
+2. Learn how not to loop things that can be easily vectorized
+3. Learn how to parallelize repetitive jobs using the `future_lapply()` function from the `future.apply` package

+### Direction for replication {-}

+All the data in this Chapter is generated.

+## Repetitive processes and looping

-### Motivations {-}
+### What is looping? {-}

 We sometimes need to run the same process over and over again often with slight changes in parameters.
 In such a case, it is very time-consuming and messy to write all of the steps one bye one.
 For example, suppose you are interested in knowing the square of 1 through 5 in with a step of 1 ($[1, 2, 3, 4, 5]$).
 The following code certainly works: